tabcat/rough-opal/APPLICATION.md

 This solution is not terrible as it has some benefits, but it's better described as 'persisted replication' since pubsub messages are not persistent.

 The second solution for persistent replication has to do with swapping pubsub for IPNS.
-Instead of a node advertising the latest known heads over pubsub, IPNS becomes used in-place, with the IPNS records and IPFS data being pinned.
+Instead of a node advertising the latest known heads over pubsub, IPNS becomes used in place.
+Then the IPNS records and IPFS data are pinned.
-Another advantage here is that IPFS and IPNS are more general layers and don't require building up infrastructure and support.
+Another advantage is that IPFS and IPNS are more general layers and don't require building specialized infrastructure and support.

 <img src="./.assets/architecture-diagram.png" alt="architecture diagram" width="777"/>